What is synthetic data?

 This is how "dumb" test data is typically generated: take a schema and generate structurally valid data points and records.
-However, this isn't enough for Hazy, as we need to generate data that is statistically valid as well as structurally valid.
+However, this is not enough for Hazy, as we need to generate data that is statistically valid as well as structurally valid.

 So, with Hazy, our generators start by learning the distribution of values in each column.
-When we then generate a data point, for example, a value for a age in a synthetic data record, we are able to sample from a distribution estimator, to ensure that the synthetic data points follow the same distribution as the source data:
+When we then generate a data point, for example, a value for an age in a synthetic data record, we can sample from a distribution estimator, to ensure that the synthetic data points follow the same distribution as the source data:

 This is just a starting point and we layer on a range of other statistical properties and sampling methods, for example to preserve relationships between columns and patterns in sequential data.
-However, hopefully this gives you a basic mental model of how smart synthetic data is generated.
+This gives you a basic mental model of how smart synthetic data is generated.

 Generator Models are serialised data files that can be used to generate synthetic data.